 Once your audience has been segmented, you can tailor content to each group.
 This can include personalised emails, personalised product recommendations, or personalised blog posts.

-4. Test and Optimise
+4. Test and Optimise Accordingly

 Finally, make sure to test your custom content and adjust it according to the results.
 This is where A/B testing comes in handy.
 Divide your audience into test and control groups and see how your personalised content stacks up against un-personalised content.
 Adjust your strategy accordingly.